 - Note: For those who consume dairy and love real cheese, you can definitely use the real thing.
 But note that real cheese made from cow’s milk is actually highly acidic.

 - Optional: Vegan Blue Cheese Topping

 Is an Alkaline Diet a Vegetarian or Vegan Diet?

 It is neither.
 An alkaline diet is not technically a vegetarian or a vegan diet.
 However, they are very similar because an alkaline diet requires consuming little to no acidic foods.
 Essentially this requires very little to no meat or fish as well as cutting out poultry, eggs, and some nuts.

 Umm…this sounds like a vegetarian and or vegan diet, right?
 Yes, that is my thought exactly; however, an alkaline diet is not vegetarian or vegan, and here’s why.

 A True Alkaline Diet Is a Balance: Do Not Eliminate Meat & Fish Protein

 Generally speaking, it can be confusing when first learning about an alkaline diet because it is mostly comprised of vegetables and fruit.
 However, a true alkaline diet also requires a balance of some form of protein.
-Just because good protein sources such as meat and fish are acid-forming doesn’t mean they ought to be eradicated.
+Just because good protein sources such as meat and fish are acid-forming doesn’t mean eradicating them from your diet.

 Like everything, our bodies require balance, and so this means it cannot be too acidic or too alkaline (base.)
 In fact, death can result from your body becoming too much of either.
 For this reason, it is highly stressed to not eliminate meat and fish protein from your diet.